 Mowgli (by John Lockwood Kipling), represents the modern idea of a feral child.

 Feral children, children who have lived from a young age without human contact, appear in mythological and fictional works, usually as human characters who have been raised by animals.
-Often their dual heritage is a benefit to them, protecting them from the corrupting influence of human society (Tarzan), or permitting the development and expression of their own animal nature (Enkidu), or providing access to the wisdom and lore by which animals survive in the wild (Mowgli).
+Often their dual heritage is a benefit to them, protecting them from the corrupting influence of human society, such as in Tarzan.
+It also may be permitting the development and expression of their own animal nature, for example in Enkidu, or providing access to the wisdom and lore by which animals survive in the wild (Mowgli).

 In modern prose